microsoft/azuredevopslabs/labs/vsts/deliveryplans/readme.md

 ## Overview

-Delivery Plans help drive alignment by overlaying backlogs from different teams onto a shared sprint schedule.
-As you assemble a Delivery Plan to meet your needs, add details from your work items (state, tags, additional fields, etc.) along with visual date markers highlighting important events and milestones.
+Delivery Plans provides an easier way to see work across teams and projects.
+Available as an extension, Delivery plan makes it easy for you to review the schedule of stories or features your teams plan to deliver .
+You can see scheduled work items by sprint (iteration path) of selected teams against a calendar view.

 ## Pre-requisites